kevinxu48/Data-410-Project-4/index.md

 Syntax highlighted code block

 # Comparison of the Regression Techniques using 10-Fold validations
-To find the cross-validated MSE of both regressions, two separate functions were created
+To find the cross-validated MSE of both regressions, two separate functions were created, since Lowess is not an SKlearn model.
 ```
 # KFold function for Lowess Regression